megaease/easeagent/doc/criteria-for-configuring-priorities.md

 # Criteria For Configuring Priorities

-In EaseAgent, there is the configuration of global variables and the configuration of specified plugins.
+In EaseAgent, there are the configuration of global variables and the configuration of specified items.

 When a configuration item has more than two different configurations, we need a simple priority standard to manage it.